|

 Note for programmers: Standard ID3v2 (zlib) compression is used at maximum rate.
 The data format is byte/sample representing stereo FFT data (left, right, left,...) or mono (data, data, data,...).

-Some of programs making use of the SESC frame are: MP3 Stream Editor, TSampleDisplay3D, Filesystem Dialogs Library and Directory Opus Sample Display Plugin
+Some of programs making use of the SESC frame are: MP3 Stream Editor, TSampleDisplay3D, Filesystem Dialogs Library, Directory Opus Sample Display Plugin and ID3v2 Library 2.0

-SESP stands for Stream Editor Seek Points and is a simple textual description with a leading Zero byte for seeks in milliseconds.
+SESP stands for Stream Editor Seek Points and is a simple textual description with a leading Zero byte $00 (if ANSI) or $01 (if unicode UTF-16 with BOM) for seeks in milliseconds.
 One line per data, that is $00 + TEXT + $0D $0A + TEXT + $0D $0A ...

 Must start with 0, that is the first subsong starts at the beginning.